cthoyt/autoreviewer/README.md

 $ pip install git+https://github.com/cthoyt/autoreviewer.git
 ```

+You'll also need to make sure [`pandoc`](https://pandoc.org/) is installed.
+The best way to do this is `brew install pandoc` on macOS.

 ## 👐 Contributing

 Contributions, whether filing an issue, making a pull request, or forking, are appreciated.
 See